krr-up/benchmark-tool-guide/General-guide.md

 <machine name="zuse" cpu="24x8xE5520@2.27GHz" memory="24GB"/>
 ```

 The values of *cpu* and *memory* are irrelevant for the naming.
-The second folder will be named using the value in *name*.
-In this case, "zuse".
+In this case, the third folder is named "zuse".

 After this, the folders are named based on the structure of the benchmark instances and the instance names.